Negotiator by trade.

 If something breaks, the first move is a conversation.
 Not an email, not a clause.
 We talk, we find it, we fix it.

-We operate the way we'd want someone to operate on our behalf.
+We operate the way we would want someone to operate on our behalf.

-That's the test every decision about your engine passes through.
+That is the test every decision about your system passes through.

 Jan Potgieter, Imperium Growth Partners.